alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 > Image attributed to Facebook [here](https://medium.com/swlh/move-fast-and-break-things-is-not-dead-8260b0718d90)

+The thing holding me back is certainly not the speed at which I can operate my computer.
+If only it were as easy to type _things that are higher quality_ as is to to type _them faster_. :)

 ### `vim` Workflow

 Here's a `vim` workflow that doesn't require a clipboard manager (using [`vim` registers](https://learnvim.irian.to/basics/registers) instead):